afaherty27/pythonAnalyzer/README.md

 ###uniqueTokensAnalyzer.py
 `uniqueTokensAnalyzer.ph` parses the list of words received from the file that has been opened, and removed the duplicates from the list, and displays them in a report after processing

+###bigwordAnalyzer.py
+`bigwordAnalyzer.py` parses the list of words received from the file that has been opened and removes the words from the list that do not meet a minimum length determined within the code